From The Makers Of Wal-Mart And Bank Of The Ozarks Comes Bear State Bank

 As the economy began to show signs of recovery in 2013, the Fed began to worry about the public relations problem that paying dozens of billions of dollars in interest on excess reserves (IOER) would cause when interest rates rise.
 St. Louis Fed president James B. Bullard said, "paying them something of the order of $50 billion [is] more than the entire profits of the largest banks."

-This fallout from the Fed's tom foolery with creating an artificial market in everything looks like a windfall "subsidy" for the banks.
+This fallout from the Fed's tomfoolery with creating an artificial market in everything looks like a windfall "subsidy" for the banks.
 There is another megatrend that makes this development more significant - the drastic shrinkage in the number of banks as featured in a Wall Street Journal piece.
-Since 1985, the number of U.S. banks has shrunk from 18000 to around 6500 while squeezing deposit assets up from $3 trillion to about $10 trillion.
+Since 1985, the number of U.S. banks has shrunk from 18,000 to around 6,500 while squeezing deposit assets up from $3 trillion to about $10 trillion.

 The weak banks being gobbled up by the strong is making the players left fewer and stronger.
-On top of that, not all commercial banks get this interest from the Fed, just the ones who are Fed member banks.
+On top of that, not all commercial banks get this interest from the Fed, just the ones that are Fed member banks.
 You have to meet certain qualifications for that, and only about one out of three are member banks.
 This federally guaranteed largess, being funneled into select banks, is perhaps one reason why the fast growing "regional champions" are doing so great the last couple years.
 The Trump effect is looking to amplify all this.
 So we're seeing the post election jumps in these stocks.

 I have been very negative on banks in some of my other writings.
 Have I changed my mind?
 It's the big global banks I am avoiding.
 There is a vast difference in the growing U.S. regionals run by tough, smart people, and the big banks drowning in derivatives and bad debt.

 But do we want to buy banks into what appears to be a down debt cycle?
 The gloomy side of banking is centered around the commodity/junk debt problem that I wrote about in my 2015 article "The Debt Cycle And Rhymes of Lehman Brothers".
-In that article last year, I said of this gloom, "Personally I suspect this lopsided view of next year's stock market will be wrong" and I pointed out that "history has seen stock and debt markets act independently before, and next year [2016] may well be a case of that (hopefully) as was the year 1980."
-And I made this obsevation:
+In that article last year, I said of this gloom, "Personally I suspect this lopsided view of next year's stock market will be wrong," and I pointed out that "history has seen stock and debt markets act independently before, and next year [2016] may well be a case of that (hopefully) as was the year 1980."
+And I made this observation:

 There we saw a nice climb for stocks even though we were entering the weak economy of '80-'82.
 The debt cycle was down as with any recession, and in fact snowballed into the Savings and Loan Crisis of the '80s that eventually saw one third of these banks go under! ...
 1980 was an election year as is next year.
 To the extent you believe market forces are politically controlled, you have to put those forces all to the upside for 2016.